-At the special meeting, holders of BATRA, BATRB, BATRK, LSXMA, LSXMB, LSXMK, FWONA, FWONB and FWONK will be asked to consider and vote on the Reclassification Proposals, which are a group of three related proposals to approve the adoption of an amendment and restatement of Liberty Media's certificate of incorporation to, among other things, following the completion of the Split-Off (i) reclassify Liberty Media's then-outstanding shares of common stock, which will consist of LSXMA, LSXMB, LSXMK, FWONA, FWONB and FWONK, into three new tracking stocks to be designated the Liberty SiriusXM common stock, the Liberty Formula One common stock and the Liberty Live common stock and, in connection therewith, provide for the attribution of the businesses, assets and liabilities of Liberty Media's existing Liberty SiriusXM Group and Formula One Group among Liberty Media's newly created New Liberty SiriusXM Group, New Formula One Group and Liberty Live Group, (ii) reclassify each share of Liberty Media as described below and (iii) reclassify each share of Liberty Media as described below and (iii) reclassify each share of Liberty Media's thenoutstanding Liberty Formula One common stock into newly issued shares of common stock of Liberty Media as described below.
-See "Questions and Answers - How will the investment by the holders of Liberty Media common stock in Liberty Media change as a result of the Reclassification?".
+At the special meeting, holders of BATRA, BATRB, BATRK, LSXMA, LSXMB, LSXMK, FWONA, FWONB and FWONK will be asked to consider and vote on the Reclassification Proposals, which are a group of three related proposals to approve the adoption of an amendment and restatement of Liberty Media's certificate of incorporation to, among other things, following the completion of the Split-Off (i) reclassify Liberty Media's then-outstanding shares of common stock, which will consist of LSXMA, LSXMB, LSXMK, FWONA, FWONB and FWONK, into three new tracking stocks to be designated the Liberty SiriusXM common stock, the Liberty Formula One common stock and the Liberty Live common stock and, in connection therewith, provide for the attribution of the businesses, assets and liabilities of Liberty Media's existing Liberty SiriusXM Group and Formula One Group among Liberty Media's newly created New Liberty SiriusXM Group, New Formula One Group and Liberty Live Group, (ii) reclassify each share of Liberty Media's then-outstanding Liberty SiriusXM common stock into newly issued shares of common stock of Liberty Media as described below and (iii) reclassify each share of Liberty Media's thenoutstanding Liberty Formula One common stock into newly issued shares of common stock of Liberty Media's thenoutstanding Liberty Formula One common stock into newly issued shares of Liberty Media common stock in Liberty Media change as a result of the Reclassification?".

-Liberty Media has "unbundled" the Reclassification Proposals into the Tracking Stock Proposal, the Liberty SiriusXM Group Recapitalization Proposal and the Formula One Group Recapitalization Proposal so that you may communicate your view to the Liberty Media board of directors as to each proposal being voted on
+Liberty Media has "unbundled" the Reclassification Proposals into the Tracking Stock Proposal, the Liberty SiriusXM Group Recapitalization Proposal and the Formula One Group Recapitalization Proposal so that you may communicate your view to the Liberty Media board of directors as to each proposal being voted on.